chainstack/docs/docs/operations/multichain-overview.md

 ### Addresses

 You can view the default wallet addresses of each of your MultiChain node.
-See [View node access information](/control-panel/view-node-access).
+See [View node access and credentials](/platform/view-node-access-and-credentials).

 Adding a node to the network in MultiChain does not create an event that is broadcast to the blockchain.
 This means that address balances can only be queried by node owners.